Spaten Logo

 Spaten is a German alcohol brand that produces several types of Bavarian beer of moderate strength.
 Its roots go back to 1379 when entrepreneur Hans Welser opened a brewery in Munich.
 For a long time existence, the company has changed several owners.
 Now, this trademark is part of the Anheuser-Busch InBev Corporation.

 The key element of the brand name is a shovel.
 You can see it on every bottle.
 In ancient times, brewers mixed malt in deep vats, where the wort fermented.
 This work was time-consuming and difficult, so the artist encoded a double meaning in the logo: the name of the beer brand owners and the main labor tool.
 A shovel with a short handle is present in all versions of the labels, which have different designs depending on the type of beer and its composition.
-Above the coat of arms is placed the brand’s advertising motto in German: “Lass Dir raten, trinke Spaten!”.
+Above the coat of arms is the brand’s German advertising motto: “Lass Dir raten, trinke Spaten!”.

 Font and Colors